RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory: RETENTION

 \subsubsection{Occurrence-Based Double Reordering (ODR)}

-To alleviate memory redundancy in an energy-efficient manner, each path should be stored in a fixed row to avoid additional computational overhead during result retrieval.
-Moreover, the input sequences for TCAMs in the same column must remain consistent to minimize input pre-processing overhead for query packing.
+To alleviate memory redundancy in an energy-efficient manner, each path should be stored in a fixed row to avoid additional computational overhead when merging partial match results.
+Moreover, input queries for TCAMs in the same column must remain consistent to minimize input pre-processing overhead for query packing.
 Given these constraints, we propose \textit{ODR} to enhance memory utilization for resource-constrained environments that prioritize energy efficiency.
 As outlined in Algorithm~\ref{alg:odr}, \textit{ODR} first sorts conditions by occurrence frequency in descending order, similar to \textit{FR}.
-Instead of eliminating partial sequences when an entire TCAM row is irrelevant to a given path, which introduces sequential computational overhead as seen in \textit{FR}, \textit{ODR} optimizes path ordering based on condition usage.
-Paths that contain rare conditions are placed at the top, concentrating most of the X-state cells in the bottom-right TCAMs.
-TCAMs that are entirely filled with X-state cells can then be removed, reducing redundancy without distributing a single path across multiple rows, thereby avoiding additional computational overhead.
+Instead of eliminating partial sequences when a TCAM row is entirely filled with X states, which introduces sequential computational overhead as seen in \textit{FR}, \textit{ODR} optimizes path ordering based on condition usage.
+Paths that contain rare conditions are placed at the top, concentrating most of the cells storing the X state in the bottom-right TCAMs.
+TCAMs that are utterly filled with X states can then be removed, reducing redundancy without additional computational overhead.

 Despite its effectiveness, \textit{ODR} still leaves considerable redundancy, as shown in Fig.~\ref{fig:placement}.
-For example, in the top-right TCAM after applying \textit{ODR}, only a single meaningful cell remains, yet the entire TCAM is required for correct functionality.
-To further improve memory efficiency, the next section introduces a more aggressive data placement strategy that reduces CAM capacity requirement at the cost of higher energy consumption.
+For example, there is only one meanful cell in the top-right TCAM after applying \textit{ODR}, yet the entire TCAM is required for correct functionality.
+To further reduce capacity requirement, the next section introduces a more aggressive data placement strategy that reduces redundancy at the cost of slightly higher energy consumption.
 However, its computational overhead is comparable to that of \textit{naive unified mapping}, and is, in fact, even lower in practice.